aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 tests over the number of functional tests as they currently serve the purpose of both making sure units work and function well together.

-All modules except for "CloudFormation Create Or Update", "Beanstalk Create Application", "AWS Powershell", and "AWS CLI" have functional tests of some description.

 All of the functional tests follow the pattern:

 1. Create a `TaskParameters` object for the task